What's the easiest way to build credit from scratch? Here are six straightforward tips to get you started.

-Credit reports sometimes contain inaccuracies, or they could indicate fraudulent accounts taken out in your name as a result of identity theft.
+Credit reports sometimes contain inaccuracies, or they might alert you to fraudulent accounts taken out in your name as a result of identity theft.

 2. Don’t fall for the first credit card offer you receive

-If you sign up for a credit card with a big annual fee and an exorbitant interest rate, you could end up wasting lots of money.
+Don’t waste money by signing up for a credit card with a big annual fee and an exorbitant interest rate.
 Instead, look for cards that reward you with cash back or points for spending money on things you normally buy.

 3. Work your way up

-If you have a difficult time getting approved for a regular credit card, consider a secured credit card.
+If you can’t get approved for a regular credit card, consider a secured credit card.
 But be prepared to make a cash deposit that will be equal to the low credit limit on the secured card.
 And read the fine print to confirm that the costs don’t outweigh the benefits.

-As you establish a record of responsible use of your secured card, the company may offer you a regular credit card.
-Or you can apply for another credit card once you have a solid record of using your secured card.
+As you establish a record of responsibly using your secured card, the company might offer you a regular credit card.
+Or you can apply for another credit card.

 4. Make timely payments

 Credit card and loan issuers usually give you 30 days to bring your account current before reporting your late payment to the credit bureaus.
-But make it a habit to always pay before the due date.
+Make it a habit of paying before the due date.
 Making on-time payments is a significant part of your credit score.

 If you’re having a tough time keeping up, consider using a bill-pay service or automatic withdrawals.
-Or, set up payment reminders on your phone or any other electronic device you use frequently.
+Or, set up payment reminders on your phone or another electronic device.

-Your credit utilization ratio accounts for 35 percent of your FICO score, so think about that before you swipe your card.
-Experts recommend that you use no more than 20 percent of your credit limit.
+The amount you owe accounts for 30 percent of your FICO score.
+Think about that before you swipe your card.
+Many experts recommend that you use no more than 20 percent of your credit limit.

 Your credit card is not an all-access pass to the ATM, and it shouldn’t be viewed as such.
-Cash advances come with a fee, a higher interest rate and no grace period, which means the interest starts to accumulate immediately.
+Cash advances come with a fee, a higher interest rate and no grace period.

 6. Pay attention!

-While you’re on the credit building journey, remain vigilant about your credit card statements and credit reports.
-(You can get one free report a year from each of the three major credit bureaus.)
-Consumers tend to become fascinated with their three-digit credit score, rather than the actual information used to calculate the figure.
+Remain vigilant about your credit card statements and credit reports.
+You can get one free report a year from each of the three major credit bureaus.